Billplz/api_slate/source/index.html.md

 ## Tokenization

-This feature allows you to exchange for a card’s tokenization from our provider’s PCI DSS certified vault, and use the token to charge your customer later.
+This feature allows you to exchange for a card's tokenization from our provider's PCI DSS certified vault, and use the token to charge your customer later.

 ###### Providers